threefoldfoundation/info_african_regen/src/plan/plan.md

 ## SIM Cards

-- We are working on a SIM card sponsorship, but for now we would recommend to pick a SIM card up at the airport.
-- Alternatively, we can organize getting SIM cards for you during the event at cost.
+- We would recommend to pick a SIM card up at the airport.
+Alternatively, we can organize getting SIM cards for you during the event at cost.
-- Finally, if your phone has eSIM capabilities, you can download the Airalo app and get yourself an eSIM.
+- If your phone has eSIM capabilities, you can download the Airalo app and get yourself an eSIM.
 This option would be a bit more expensive but also very convenient.